 What has been the most rewarding about being a leader?

 Being around people, helping them be successful in their career and personal life.

-Doing the right thing even when it was difficult decision at the time but it was the best for both parties.
+Doing the right thing even when it was a difficult decision at the time but it was the best for both parties.
 Example: having to let someone go.